PhD in Marriage and Family Therapy Program in Alabama

-In most colleges, counseling doctorate degree programs are managed from either the psychology or the education department, since most counselors either work directly with patients or teach counseling to others.
+In many colleges, counseling doctorate degree programs are managed from either the psychology or the education department, since most counselors either work directly with patients, or within the education system.
 When you narrow down your search, bear in mind that you need to measure programs according to the career path you aspire to.
 Are you interested in educating or supervising marriage and family therapists?
 Do you want to carry out research or pursue scholarly interests?

 Each school may design their Doctorate in Marriage and Family programs differently, awarding different degree types and having different end goals.
 For this reason it’s important to read descriptions carefully and contact an advisor to ensure you find a great match.
 Below is a general overview to help you sort through your choices.

-For therapists who have a desire to work directly with families, either in private practice, in outpatient care centers, as part of an office health practitioners, or for a government agency, obtaining a Doctor of Marriage and Family Therapy (DMFT) degree may be a perfect option.
-Typically the DMFT is less research intensive than other PhD in Marriage and Family Therapy programs and provides students with the tools to practice counseling services with patients on a day-to-day basis.
+Typically the DMFT is less research intensive than other Marriage and Family Therapy doctoral programs.
+They may provide students with the tools to practice counseling services with patients on a day-to-day basis.
 The emphasis of a Doctor of Marriage and Family Therapy Degree is to view patients as individuals and as part of a family or couple that can be analyzed scientifically to arrive at scientifically valid treatment methods.
-This makes a DMFT a good option for practitioners.

-Marriage and family therapists work with individuals, couples, and families.
+Marriage and family therapists may work with individuals, couples, and families.
 Often, they do so in a group setting, focusing on understanding and improving interpersonal relationships.
-Whereas other types of mental health professionals may focus on just the individual, MFT professionals bring a family-centered perspective to treatment, even when treating individuals.
-Some of their job involves evaluating family roles and development, in order to understand how clients’ families affect their mental health.
+Whereas other types of mental health professionals may focus on just the individual, MFT professionals bring a family-centered perspective to treatment.
+Some of their responsibility involves evaluating family roles and development, in order to understand how clients’ families affect their mental health.
 To them, the relationship is the patient, not just the clients themselves.
-They address issues, such as low self-esteem, stress, addiction, mental and emotional disorders and substance abuse.
+They may also address issues, such as low self-esteem, stress, addiction, mental and emotional disorders and substance abuse.

-According to the Bureau of Labor Statistics, this is a high growth field, with employment predicted to rise by 20% between 2016 and 2026, as there is an increasing reliance on integrated care, which is a treatment of multiple problems at one time by a group of specialists.
-In May of 2016, the annual median wage for MFT professionals was $49,170.ii
+According to the Bureau of Labor Statistics (BLS), this is a high growth field, with employment predicted to rise by 14% between 2021 and 2031, as there is an increasing reliance on integrated care, which is a treatment of multiple problems at one time by a group of specialists.
+In May of 2021, the annual median wage for MFT professionals was $49,880.

-Marriage and family therapists to be licensed.
+Currently, all states require marriage and family therapists to be licensed.
 While the specific requirements may vary by state, licensure often requires a master’s degree and 2,000 to 4,000 hours of post-degree supervised clinical experience.
-In addition, MFT professionals must pass a state-recognized exam and complete annual continuing education classes.ii
+In addition, MFT professionals usually must pass a state-recognized exam and maintain their credential by completing annual continuing education classes.

 A PhD in Marriage and Family Therapy program generally requires students to complete an internship or practicum, a research project and a dissertation.
 This could require 1,000 hours of internship, though some therapists who have already completed a master’s degree may get credit for 500; exact requirements vary from school to school.
-As this is a considerable committment, you will want to decide which type of learning format you have the time to devote yourself to.
+As this is a considerable commitment, you will want to decide which type of learning format you have the time to devote yourself to.

-PhD in Marriage and Family Therapy Schools offer the traditional classroom experience, with more face-to-face interaction with peers and faculty.
-Campus programs may have partnerships with nearby clinics to support internship requireiments or other opportunities.
+- PhD in Marriage and Family Therapy Schools offer the traditional classroom experience, with more face-to-face interaction with peers and faculty.
+Campus programs may have partnerships with nearby clinics to support internship requirements or other opportunities.
 Libraries, labs and other facilities might also be easily available.
 Contact schools to learn what resources they might provide.

-Online Phd Programs in Marriage and Family Therapy, on the other hand, could offer busy working professionals more flexibility to continue their practice while they update credentials.
+- Online PhD Programs in Marriage and Family Therapy, on the other hand, could offer busy working professionals more flexibility to continue their practice while they update credentials.
 Lectures, readings and assignments are often available online 24/7, providing a convenient way to earn your PhD in MFT degree.
 Keep in mind, however, that some online PhD MFT programs may still have in person requirements, such as practicums.
 These may require short campus visits or finding a placement nearby.
 Contact your preferred programs to learn more about earning your PhD in Marriage and Family Therapy Online.